New bill allows motel vouchers to continue with new restrictions

 The legislation will also create significant new legislative oversight of the state’s wind-down of the pandemic-era shelter program.
 Administration officials will have to report monthly about how many people remain, how many have transitioned out, and where they have gone.
 Officials will also be required to negotiate better rates with hotels, and track and report how many residents received a $3,300 state-funded deposit.

-“The deal is better than doing nothing,” said homeless advocate Brenda Siegel.
+“The deal is better than doing nothing,” said homeless advocate Brenda Siegel of Newfane.
 “It's severely problematic.
 And the reason it's severely problematic is that it creates big hurdles for people who are already in the program.
 Those hurdles include requiring people to be already entered in 'coordinated entry' to qualify, and many people are not.
 We're not going to get that done by June 30.”

 Siegel was referring to a Human Services program that coordinates unhoused individuals leaving the voucher program with services, including housing, for a smoother transition.
 She said the idea of the program was way ahead of the on-the-ground results.